 Like purchasing a car, some investment is required upfront to rank organically through SEO.
 But, if you’re in business for the long haul, it will make sense.
 You wouldn’t hail an Uber every day for ten years if you could buy a car, right?

-In reality, most businesses rely on a mix of SEO and PPC to reach their web traffic goals.
+In reality, most businesses rely on a mix of local SEO and PPC to reach their web traffic goals.
 PPC is great because you can test out keywords and run experiments on messaging quickly and easily.
 So, don’t think SEO is the one-and-only answer.
 It’s not.
 But, I don’t recommend skipping website SEO marketing if you want to future-proof your business, either.

 Now, let’s look at some of the different SEO terms and what they mean.